A Lifetime of Grass Roots and a Community Connections

 2006 - Webster Groves Nature Studies Society partners with Watershed.

-2009 - The Watershed Restoration Committee begins to focus heavily on invasive species removal - as plants are adapting to the newly created environment.
+2009 - The Watershed Restoration efforts begins to focus heavily on invasive species removal - as plants are adapting to the newly created environment.

 2010 - In June, KMOV TV broadcast video footage of the Watershed as part of their “On the Road” series.
 In August, Family Circle Magazine listed Edwardsville as one of the “10 Best Towns for Families,” citing the Watershed Nature Center as one of the attractions that makes Edwardsville a great place to live.